BunnyWay/terraform-provider-bunnynet/docs/resources/dns_zone.md

 - `log_anonymized` (Boolean) Indicates whether DNS logs are anonymized.
 - `log_anonymized_style` (String) Options: `Drop`, `OneDigit`
-- `log_enabled` (Boolean) This property enables or disables logging for the DNS zone, allowing for monitoring and debugging of DNS traffic.
+- `log_enabled` (Boolean) Indicates whether permanent logging for DNS queries is enabled.
 - `nameserver1` (String) The primary nameserver for the DNS zone.
 - `nameserver2` (String) The secondary nameserver for the DNS zone.
 - `nameserver_custom` (Boolean) Indicates whether custom nameservers are used.